XAMS-nikhef/thesis_plots/README.md

 **Getting started**
 ```
-# Clone the repository to your own github account, and copy it locally (or on a cluster)
+# Fork the repository to your own github account, and copy it locally (or on a cluster)

 # clone the repository
 git clone git@github.com:<YOUR_GITHUB_ACCOUNT>/thesis_plots.git